chainwayxyz/citrea-docs/essentials/architecture-and-transaction-lifecycle.md

 A full node is a permissionless participant that anyone can run to fully verify the rollup’s state and serve data to others.
 A full node keeps a complete copy of Citrea’s state (all accounts, contracts, etc.) and the history of transactions.
 Its responsibilities include:

 * **Syncing Citrea Blocks:** It connects to the Sequencer and receives every new block (and soft-confirmation).
 The full node replays the transactions in each block, applying the **state transition function** to update its copy of the state (and recompute the new state root).
 * **Monitoring Bitcoin:** The full node follows Bitcoin’s blocks to detect Citrea data posted on Bitcoin.
-For every finalized Bitcoin blocks, it fetches and verifies **sequencer commitments** and **batch proofs** from Bitcoin.
+For every finalized Bitcoin block, it fetches and verifies **sequencer commitments** and **batch proofs** from Bitcoin.
 Essentially, full nodes use Bitcoin as the source of truth to cross-verify the sequencer’s output.
 * **Serving Data & RPC:** Full nodes expose a standard **JSON-RPC API** (compatible with Ethereum’s EVM interface) to allow wallets, dApps, explorers, and users to interact with the Citrea network.
 Through a full node, one can query contract states, submit transactions, retrieve receipts and proofs, etc., without relying on any centralized service.

 In essence, full nodes **ensure trustlessness**: users don’t have to trust the sequencer or any single party, because they can run a full node to independently validate every block and proof.
 Unlike miners in Bitcoin, Citrea’s full nodes do **not** compete to produce blocks – their role is purely to verify and relay information.&#x20;